6 best dumbbells for women, tested by a health and fitness editor in 2025

 How we tested the best dumbbells

-We tested all the dumbbells in this round-up while performing a range of strength training workouts and exercises such as goblet squats, weighted arm rows, deadlifts, and weighted lunges.
+We tested all the dumbbells in this round-up while performing a range of strength training workouts and exercises such as squats, weighted arm rows, deadlifts, and walking lunges.
 We assessed our top picks on weight, type, and performance - three important factors to keep in mind when you're shopping for dumbbells, which you can read more about below.

 - Weight: If you're a beginner, opting for dumbbells between 3 and 5kg is a good place to start.
-"5kg for the lower body as this is normally stronger and 3kg for the upper-body," suggests Kate Rowe-Ham, a Level 3 Personal Trainer and the founder of Owning Your Menopause.
+"5kg for the lower body as this is normally stronger and 3kg for the upper body," suggests Kate Rowe-Ham, a Level 3 Personal Trainer and the founder of Owning Your Menopause.
 "You’ll be surprised how quickly you make progress with good form, consistency and patience."

 - Type: From hex dumbbells to smart tech dumbbells, there are lots of types out there.
 Hex dumbbells are most similar to those you'll find at a gym.
 They're affordable, don't roll away as easily, and limit wear and tear on wooden floors.
 With adjustable dumbbells, you'll get more for your money, but they tend to be more expensive.
 Consider what type suits your fitness goals and budget before buying.